LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 ## 🔧 Data Preprocessing

-In the preprocessing stage, we check for missing and invalid values, remove duplicates and create new features.
+In the preprocessing stage, we handle missing and invalid values, remove duplicates and transform features to prepare for machine learning.
 The following changes were applied:

-1. **date_of_registration** converted from **object** to **datetime**.
-2. Removed any leading or trailing spaces from categorical features.
+1. Removed any leading or trailing spaces from categorical features.
-3. Created new **binned features**:
+2. Created new **binned features**:
    - **age_bracket**: Categorical variable (young, middle-aged, old).
    - **salary_bracket**: Categorical variable (low_salary, mid_salary, high_salary).
    - **month**: The month (1-12) when the customer registered with the telecom provider.
-4. **Visualization** of churn rate for the new variables reveals:
+3. **Visualization** of churn rate for the binned features reveal:
    - **Age bracket** has minimal impact on churn.
    - **Salary bracket** has moderate impact on churn.
    - **Month** has a significant impact on churn.
+4. **date_of_registration** converted from **object** to **datetime**.
 5. We drop variables with **high cardinality** (many unique values) and those with **low variance** between churn and no churn.

 ---